fedora-infra/mbbox/README.md

 ### Connecting
 The Koji instance should be available on the hostname configured as `koji_hub.public_hostname`.
 You can use the client certificate named after `koji_hub.admin_username` to connect with the CLI, or run `./main.py configfile.py koji` and then the rest of the standard koji CLI options, and the koji CLI will be run preconfigured.

+### Development environment
+This project uses vagrant as development environment.
+This will prepare the OpenShift instance with mbox project in it.
+To setup the development simply run `vagrant up` in root folder.

+To recreate the environment run `vagrant destroy && vagrant up`. `vagrant provision` will not work because of the various OpenShift commands ran by the ansible provisioning script.

+Follow MOTD for more information.